 If you’re struggling with a drug or alcohol problem, you’re not alone.
 Over 23 million American adults have a substance use disorder that requires treatment.
-Unfortunately, only about 11 percent of these individuals end up getting treatment they need.1 One factor that might prevent people from seeking treatment is the cost of rehab, but there are a number of ways to get assistance to pay for addiction treatment.
+Unfortunately, only about 11 percent of these individuals end up getting the treatment they need.1 One factor that might prevent people from seeking treatment is the cost of rehab, but there are a number of ways to get assistance to pay for addiction treatment.
 This article explores a few effective financing options for alcohol or drug rehab.

 Insurance is probably the most common way to defray the cost of rehab.
 Every insurance plan is different, so the amount your insurer is willing to cover will depend on your plan and what the treatment center accepts.
 There may be limits on how much is covered, and certain therapies also may not be covered.
 A few different types of insurance that a treatment center may accept include: